 The threat of Iran's cultural sites on the UNESCO world list

-Italian scholars take sides in defense of the immense cultural heritage that Donald Trump seems to consider a legitimate military target.
+Italian scholars line up in defense of the immense cultural heritage that Donald Trump seems to consider a legitimate military objective.

-The Islamic Republic is in ninth place in the world (the third for Asia) as the number of sites included in the UNESCO list as a World Heritage Site.
+The Islamic Republic ranks ninth in the world (third for Asia) in terms of the number of sites included in the Unesco list as a World Heritage Site.
 There are 24 sites, two "natural" and 22 cultural, and about sixty are on a sort of "waiting list".
-And Italy, with various missions, is Iran's greatest partner in the protection and enhancement, because "the diplomacy of culture is the basis of friendship between the two countries", underlines the Iranian ambassador Hamid Bayat.
+And Italy, with various missions, is Iran's greatest partner in the protection and enhancement, because "diplomacy of culture is the basis of friendship between the two countries", underlines the Iranian ambassador Hamid Bayat.

-Ambassador of Iran in his speech stresses that these monuments are named after a country that hosts them, but are in fact of the whole of humanity ”.
+Ambassador of Iran in his speech underlines that these monuments are named after a country that hosts them, but they are in reality of the whole of humanity ”.

-Prof. Adriano Rossi, President of the International Association of Studies on the Mediterranean (ISMEO) in his speech declares that he does not consider Trump's warnings only a provocation: “We all believe it impossible that such threats are implemented.
+Prof. Adriano Rossi, President of the International Association of Mediterranean Studies (ISMEO) in his speech declares that he does not consider Trump's warnings only a provocation: “We all believe it is impossible for such threats to be implemented.
 But let's not forget that we work in Iraq, where the archaeological heritage has been devastated by bombs ”.
-In other words, the destruction promised by the American president would be no different from the devastation wrought by ISIS in Iraq and Syria, and even earlier by the Taliban in Afghanistan.
-In defense of these riches, says Rossi, "Iranian friends know that we are by their side".
+In other words, the destruction promised by the American president would be no different from the devastation wrought by ISIS in Iraq and Syria, and, before that, by the Taliban in Afghanistan.
+For the defense of these riches, says Rossi, "Iranian friends know that we are at their side".